Contents

 Who was Hadrian?

-Who is buried at the Mausoleum of Hadrian?
+Who is buried at the mausoleum?

 The Mausoleum of Hadrian went through several reformations over the years.
 It was coined the name ‘Castel Sant’Angelo’ after several changes and renovations by the succeeding emperors.